spcourse/python/en/file-io/10 file-io.md

     This, is, an, example!
     It, really, is.

-Here `row` is a list that contains every element that was originally separated by commas, essentially functioning the same as `string.split()`.
+Here, `row` is a list that contains every element that was originally separated by commas, essentially functioning the same as `string.split()`.

 The `csv`-module has more functionalities than just this simple reader, but for now it is everything you will need.